Blue Force

-Blue Force is an adventure game for MS-DOS released in 1993 by former Police Quest designer Jim Walls.
+Blue Force is a 1993 point-and-click adventure game for MS-DOS, developed and published by Tsunami Games.
+It was designed by Jim Walls, known for creating the Police Quest series, with music composed by Ken Allen.
+The game follows Jake Ryan, a rookie police officer investigating the unsolved murder of his father while uncovering a gun smuggling ring.

+Blue Force received mixed to negative reviews upon release.
+Computer Gaming World criticized it as weaker than Walls' previous work and in 1996 ranked it the 37th-worst computer game ever made.

 Plot

 In 1995, Jake Ryan is a rookie police officer.
 Jake's father was a police officer, which prompted Jake to join the force.
 Jake's father was killed in the line of duty in 1984 and his case has not yet been solved.
 While playing the game, Jake uncovers clues to his father's murder.

 Jake graduates at the top of his class and joins the Jackson Beach PD, the same force his dad was on.
 He makes several arrests in connection with a National Guard armory break-in.
 Just as he is about to tie these crimes in with his father's murder, Jake is in a car accident while riding his police motorcycle.
 After spending weeks in rehab, his father's old partner offers him a job as his assistant in his private investigation firm, and Jake accepts.
 Eventually, the two discover a massive gun smuggling ring, tied to three main individuals: a man named Bradford Green, Stuart Cox, the Jackson Beach district attorney, and Nico Dillon, the person who murdered Jake's father.
 The game ends with Nico being sentenced to receive a lethal injection, Bradford Green being sentenced to 20 years in prison, and Stuart Cox being sentenced to 15 years in prison.